MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

 ### **Task 2: Get started – Create a dataset**

-In this task you will setup the environment for the lab by creating a dataset.
+In this task, you'll set up the environment for the lab by creating a dataset.

-*Important: If you have already published the dataset in the **Create a Power BI Dashboard** lab, continue from the next task.*
+*Important: If you've already published the dataset in the **Create a Power BI Dashboard** lab, continue from the next task.*

 1. In the Microsoft Edge browser window, in the Power BI service, navigate to **My Workspace**.